TheGoodNEvil/DigitalVerto/README.md

 # DigitalVerto
-This repository's my second website.
-It consists of paragraphs with images.
+This is my Python Web App that works like gravity to clinch your attention!